adlopp/users-app/README.md

 ## How to test

-You can also test the application by using the user interface that you can find in [this repository](https://github.com/adlopp/users-app).
+You just need to have deployed the API that you can find in [this repository](https://github.com/adlopp/users-api).